DataDog/documentation/content/en/service_management/incident_management/incident_settings/property_fields.md

 ## Overview

-Custom property fields enable you to capture important attributes unique to your organization.
-Whether it's specific product models in the automotive industry or unique codes in a software deployment, detailed custom fields help in efficiently categorizing and resolving incidents.
+Custom property fields enable you to capture important attributes unique to your organization, such as specific product models in the automotive industry or unique codes in a software deployment.
+These attributes help you efficiently categorize incidents.

 ## Incident details page